Digital Content Producer, Facilitator

 B.Ed., J/I Science Specialist, Diversity and Social Justice Program, York University, 2008

-Sarah has played many roles within the department: a ROM Kids Instructor; a School Visits Teacher; and a Facilitator and Volunteer Trainer in the Keenan Family Gallery of Hands-on Biodiversity, the CIBC Discovery Room, and Life in Crisis: the Schad Gallery of Biodiversity.
-Through these positions, Sarah has played key roles in the development of ROM educational initiatives, including the Schad Gallery Winter Wonderland and Nature Nut Quiz, the Ultimate Dinosaurs Teacher Resource Package, the Virtual Visit and Creative Play programs, tactile tours, and the Experiential Education professional development workshop for teachers and teacher candidates.
+Sarah has played many roles within the Learning Department: a ROM Kids Instructor; a School Visits Teacher; and a Facilitator and Volunteer Trainer in the Keenan Family Gallery of Hands-on Biodiversity, the CIBC Discovery Gallery, and Life in Crisis: the Schad Gallery of Biodiversity.
+Through these positions, Sarah has been involved in the development of several ROM educational initiatives, including ROM Learning's Minecraft Pilot Program, in-gallery educational programming, the Ultimate Dinosaurs Teacher Resource Package, the Virtual Visit and Creative Play programs, tactile tours, and the Experiential Education professional development workshop for teachers and teacher candidates.

-Sarah is committed to the exploration and development of new ways to bring the ROM's educational expertise to the public, and is extremely interested in the possibilities surrounding the use of social media in education.
-In her new role as Learning Content Producer, she will be generating content and resources for the ROM's new Learning Portal, to launch in the summer of 2014.
+As part of the Digital Learning team, Sarah is committed to the exploration and development of new ways to bring the ROM's educational expertise to the public, and is extremely interested in the possibilities surrounding the use of learning technology in education.
+As Digital Content Producer, she generates and coordinates resources for the ROM's Learning Portal, and assists with the development of digital programming in the ROM Makerspace.
+She is currently developing a new Minecraft: Education Edition program to be released in the 2020-2021 school year.

 - "Tides of Change" in Tales from the Wonder Zone: Odyssey, an educational anthology of Science Fiction stories based on the Grade 7/8 Ontario Science Curricula.